DragonSenses/complete-ecommerce-store/journey.md

 #### 2. Define a form

-We go with step 2 in [shadcn/ui - React Hook Form](https://ui.shadcn.com/docs/components/form).
+We go with step 2 in [shadcn/ui - React Hook Form](https://ui.shadcn.com/docs/components/form) by defining our form.

 Use the `useForm` hook from `react-hook-form` to create a form.